 Fees

 Amount of Registry Operator Fees.
-Registrar agrees to pay the fees set forth in the Price List for services provided by Registry Operator and Registry Service Provider, which will be collected by Registry Service Provider (collectively, “Fees”).
+Registrar agrees to pay the fees set forth in the Price List for services provided by Registry Operator and Registry Service Provider, which will be collected by Registry Operator (collectively, “Fees”).
 Registry Operator reserves the right to revise the Fees from time to time, provided that Registry Operator or Registry Service Provider shall provide notices to Registrar in compliance with Section 2.10 (Pricing for Registry Services) in the Registry Agreement.

 Variable Fees.
 Registrar agrees to pay Registry Operator the applicable variable fees assessed to the Registry Operator by ICANN, as permitted by Section 6.3 of the Registry Agreement, by no later thirty (30) days after the date of an invoice from Registry Operator or its Registry Service Provider for such fees.